luiscruz/course_sustainableSE/2025/p1_measuring_software/g2_ml_libraries.md

 - Internet connection is disabled

 ### Energy measurement
-Energy measurement was done by using the tool [EnergiBridge](https://github.com/tdurieux/EnergiBridge).
+Energy measurement was done by using the tool [EnergiBridge](https://github.com/tdurieux/EnergiBridge), which is able to measure the CPU energy used in joules at a specific timestamp.
+Using the timestamps and the CPU energy, we can calculate the average power used during an experiment, we use the following formula: $P_{avg} = \frac{E}{\Delta t}$, where $E$ is the CPU energy (in Joules) used in the timespan $\Delta t$, which is the difference between the begin and end time of the experiment in seconds.

 ### Dataset